Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/css-disco-text.md

 Now for our main div, it's nothing fancy, some general styling to make it look nice.

-As mentioned this article uses a checkbox to turn our disco on/off, we'll make the checkbox invisible and across our whole page for easey usability.
+This article uses a checkbox to turn our disco on/off.
+We'll make the checkbox invisible and across our whole page for easy usability.

 ```css
 input[type='checkbox'] {